 Formulyst Pro-Collagen Serum is a lightweight, restorative serum that is specifically formulated for aging skin.
 The formula contains ingredients like Chondrus Crispus extract and hyaluronic acid to boost the skin’s hydration, while peptides and hydrolyzed soy protein can stimulate the production of collagen.
 As mentioned above, new collagen can give your skin more support and firmness, thus resulting in a smoother, sleeker, and younger-looking version of yourself.

 Another Formulyst product that is formulated to stimulate new collagen production is the Ultimate Youth Concentrate.
-This formula is bioengineered from plant stem cells and contains a concentrated combination of five unique peptides that can stimulate the production of Epidermal Growth Factors (EGF).
+This formula is bioengineered from plant biotechnology and contains a concentrated combination of five unique peptides that can stimulate the production of Epidermal Growth Factors (EGF).
 EGF is a protein naturally found in cells called fibroblasts, which are responsible for producing collagen.
 It is thought that EGF signals to fibroblasts to produce more collagen, which leads to cell growth, proliferation, and wound healing.
 As we age, our ability to produce EGF decreases, resulting in the key signs that contribute to aging skin.
 Applying products that increase EGF production, such as the Formulyst Ultimate Youth Concentrate, may increase skin strength and integrity, resulting in a more youthful appearance.

 References: SkinTighteningSage.com “Radio Frequency Skin Tightening: Your Ultimate Guide”, ABCS Blog “So, Are Radiofrequency Treatments Really Safe?”
 Nov 2017, MDedge.com “At-home radiofrequency devices”, Wikipedia “Radio Frequency Skin Tightening” Dec 2014, An Bras Dermatol 2015 Sep-Oct; 90(5): 707–721